MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Material.md

 ms.author: cdmditeam
 ---

-# Material in Cloud for Sustainability Shared Data Model
+# Material in Cloud for Sustainability shared data model

 Entity used for classifying the type of material, as defined in the reporting company.